prajwal955/DGEA-recount3/README.md

 - `rnaseq-dgea-recount3.Rmd` — full annotated analysis script
 - `figures/` — exported plots referenced above

 > **Note:** This script is written for the specific dataset and comparison described above (recount3 project SRP095512, Ctrl vs Pat), but the workflow is general-purpose.
-Feel free to fork and adapt it — swap in a different recount3 project ID, adjust the significance thresholds, or change the comparison groups to fit your own dataset.
+Please feel free to fork and adapt it, for example, swap in a different recount3 project ID, adjust the significance thresholds, or change the comparison groups to fit your own dataset.